blacklightpy/vaultofknowledge/CIE 1976 Uniform Colour Spaces.md

 - [[CIELAB]] is recommended for coloured surfaces and dyes
 	- It is widely used in television industry and lighting
 	- It is also better for reflective surfaces illuminated by a [[standard illuminant]] like D65
+	- LAB and D50 was chosen by [[ICC Colour Profiles]] as SPC because it was largely focused on printing